-Sunnydown is warm and open, however, under current circumstances our focus is on keeping our already enrolled students and their families and our staff safe.
-In that light, we hold 3 Open Mornings per year (one is each term) where parents can come to school to look around.
+Sunnydown is warm and open and we hold 3 Open Mornings per year (one in each term) where parents can come to school to look around.

-In addition to this booklet, we have developed a short YouTube Virtual tour of the school, accessible via our web page. https://www.sunnydown.surrey.sch.uk/ https://www.surreycc.gov.uk/schools-and-learning/schools/admissions/child-wi th-a-ehcp-or-a-ssen
+In addition to this booklet, there is a short YouTube Virtual Tour of the school, accessible via our website (www.sunnydown.surrey.sch.uk).